smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 }
 ```

-Register this factory so that it can be found at runtime by creating a `META-INF/services/io.smallrye.config.ConfigSourceInterceptorFactory` file that contains the fully qualified name of this factory class.
+Register the factory so that it can be found at runtime by creating a
+`META-INF/services/io.smallrye.config.ConfigSourceInterceptorFactory` file that contains the fully qualified name of
+this factory class.

 From this point forward, every lookup to the configuration name `secret` will throw a `SecurityException`.